The best Californian sweepstakes casinos in 2025

 Even low-value prizes count

-There’s no threshold for sweepstakes income to “start counting.”
+There’s no threshold for CA sweepstakes online casinos income to “start counting.”
 If you redeem a $10 gift card or win $20 worth of Sweeps Coins, you’re expected to report it.

 Win over $600?
 You may get a form